riplaboratory/Kanaloa/Documentation/Software/RobotOperatingSystem/RosPackages/README.md

 # Installing package and dependencies manually (not recommended)

 Clone the github repository to your catkin workspace.
 Then copy this repository to your ROS installation directory (usually in `/opt/ros/[ROS VERSION]/share`).
 You will then need to look up all of the package dependencies (typically they are listed on the ROS wiki for that repective package) and install them using the same process.

+# Running a launch file
+Don't forget that if a launch file is only contained within a workspace (and not in /opt/ros/...), you need to source the directory where the `setup.bash` file is located (usually `source ~/catkin_ws/devel/setup.bash`)